sanjograj1/FlexU-SocialMedia-MERN/README.md

 8. Trending Searches: Explore trending hashtags and search for specific posts or users.

-With these features, our MERN Social Media App offers a comprehensive social media experience that allows users to connect, share, and interact with their friends and the broader online community.
+With these features, FLEX-U offers a comprehensive social media experience that allows users to connect, share, and interact with their friends and the broader online community.

 ->Getting Started
 1. To get started with the app, follow these steps: